-Windows users just grew yet another reason to get a Mac
+Windows users just got yet another reason to get a Mac

 It’s even better news for enterprise users who are involved in the deployment of iPads across their business, as the company also offers Parallels Access, a solution that lets iPad users access Windows on their tablets, too.

-I think that if you are migrating your systems to a heterogeneous computing environment in which Windows and legacy Windows applications, iOS and macOS solutions are in play, then Parallels Desktop looks like a good solution to support your business in this transition.
+If you are migrating your systems to a heterogeneous computing environment in which Windows and legacy Windows applications, iOS and macOS solutions are in play, then Parallels Desktop looks like a good solution to support your business in this transition.

-It’s not the only solution, of course -- you could also look at VMWare Fusion, Apple’s Boot Camp, and more – but it’s really well integrated with the Mac, is fast in use, and nice little touches like Touch Bar support suggest how deeply committed Parallels is to creating an excellent -- and up-to-date -- Windows/Linux/Mac on Mac experiences.
+It’s not the only solution, of course — you could also look at VMWare Fusion, Apple’s Boot Camp, and more — but it’s really well integrated with the Mac, is fast in use, and has nice little touches, such as Touch Bar support, suggesting how deeply committed Parallels is to creating an excellent — and up-to-date — Windows/Linux/Mac on Mac experiences.

-It just works, if I might coin that phrase.
+It just works, if I may use that phrase.

 Google+?
 If you use social media and happen to be a Google+ user, why not join AppleHolic's Kool Aid Corner community and join the conversation as we pursue the spirit of the New Model Apple?